Board of Directors

 Luisa Fernandez

-After relocating from Venezuela to the United States in 2015, Luisa Fernandez, her husband, and their two kids settled in Fitchburg.
-Luisa became actively involved in the local public school system, first as a volunteer and then as a paraprofessional, ultimately serving as the Coordinator of Family & Community Engagement at Fitchburg Public Schools.
-In this role, she has launched programs that foster strong connections between schools and families.
+After relocating from Venezuela to the United States in 2015, Luisa Fernandez settled in Fitchburg.
+She became actively involved in the local public school system, first as a volunteer and then as a paraprofessional, eventually serving as the Coordinator of Family and Community Engagement and in 2026, the Director of Enrollment and Family Engagement at Fitchburg Public Schools.
+This new position includes leading the district’s new Welcome Center, allowing Luisa to continue establishing programs that foster strong connections between schools and families.

 George Mirijanian